-According to popular language learning app Duolingo, in 2017 15-30% of language learners on the app of 200 million people were learning a language in order to prepare for international travel!
+According to popular language-learning app Duolingo, in 2017 15-30% of language learners on the app of 200 million people were learning a language to prepare for international travel!
 But if you don´t currently speak another language, should you be worried?

 The fact that there are so many English speaking countries in Europe gives English speakers some time and space to learn the local language at their leisure and in some cases (as I know from a lot of my expat friends) some never learn the local language simply because they don´t need to!

 Now that we know that Europe has an abundance of English speakers, it's time to discover the top English speaking countries in Europe:

 Which countries speak English best?

 One of the most popular English speaking jobs in Europe and the way many expats get their first job abroad is to teach English as a second language.
 Qualification is usually necessary but takes very little time, usually around a month depending on who you choose to study with and then the salary is usually very good.

 Many English speaking European countries have an extremely high level of English throughout the population due to having studied it from an early age, for example, across Scandinavia, at least 67% of the population speak English and even as high as 71% in Denmark.

 You will find that there are many English speaking countries throughout Europe that while it is not a primary or secondary language, there are a large number of people who speak it for example in Italy, although Italian is by far the dominant language, 34% of the population are fluent in English and many more have some grasp of the language so you will be able to get by using English while also having people who can help you learn.